syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 {% endhighlight %}
 {% endtabs %}

-For UWP platform, framework issue occurs in Xamarin.Forms.
-Instead of using above codes, set the flow direction in the `MainPage` constructor of renderer as demonstrated in the following code example:
+For UWP platform, the ScrollView is not changed when RTL is enabled and its a framework issue.
+To overcome this issue, set the `FlowDirection` in the constructor of `MainPage` in UWP renderer as demonstrated in the following code example:

 {% tabs %}
 {% highlight c# %}